The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a not-so-fundamental metallicity relation at $3<z<12$: Metallicity

 We caution that comparing observed and simulated metallicities can be fraught with issues.
 One obvious issue is biases due to the observability of galaxies, which can be particularly problematic at the low-mass end due to low SFRs \citep[e.g.][Simmonds et al. in prep.]{Sun:2023aa,McClymont:2025aa}.
 More fundamentally, the metallicities we measure from the simulations are intrinsic, derived directly from the gas, whereas observed metallicities are derived from emission lines.
-It has been shown that emission line derived metallicities may be systemically biased \citep[e.g.][]{Cameron:2023ac}, including due to the uncertain contributions from diffuse ionised gas \citep{Sanders:2017aa,Sanders:2021aa}, which can make up a large fraction line emission from a galaxies and introduce uncertainties into the derived metallicities partially because the source of its ionisation is debated in the literature \citep{Zhang:2017aa,Belfiore:2022aa,McClymont:2024aa,McCallum:2024aa,McCallum:2024ab}.
-The choice of metallicity calibration can also have a significant impact \citep[e.g.][Monty et al. in prep.]{Curti:2020aa,Sanders:2024aa,Scholte:2025aa}.
+It has been shown that emission line derived metallicities may be systemically biased \citep[e.g.,][]{Kewley:2008aa}, including due to temperature inhomogeneities \citep[e.g.][]{Peimbert:1967aa,Vale-Asari:2019aa,Cameron:2023ac,Mendez-Delgado:2023aa} and due to the uncertain contributions from diffuse ionised gas \citep{Sanders:2017aa,Sanders:2021aa}, which can make up a large fraction of both collisional and recombination line emission from a galaxies and introduce uncertainties into the derived metallicities partially because the source of its ionisation is debated in the literature \citep{Zhang:2017aa,Belfiore:2022aa,McClymont:2024aa,McCallum:2024aa,McCallum:2024ab}.
+The choice of metallicity calibration can also have a significant impact \citep[e.g.][]{Curti:2020aa,Sanders:2024aa,Monty:2025aa,Scholte:2025aa}.
 We anticipate future work directly modeling the metal line emission from \thzoom galaxies in order to compare measured and intrinsic metallicities.